kesezgin/LibraryE2ETest/README.md

 >- The project has been prepared based on Cucumber BDD style.
 >- Maven build management tool is used in this project by Java language.
 >- In the project that includes one scenario that ability of the Librarian user to edit a book
->- For the test, the librarian logs in and update the information about a book.
+>- For the test, the librarian logs in and updates the information about a book in UI.
 Then, both API and database is checked if the book is updated.
 >- A special tag(`@ui`,`@api`, and`@db`) was used in the project.
 Thus, the desired feature can be run in Runner.

 ##### HOW TO RUN TESTS